-Rolling through the thick forests from Big Oak and Crane Flats, the Tioga Road (Highway 120) rises high into the rugged Sierra Nevada high country.
+Rolling through the thick forests from Big Oak and Crane Flats, Tioga Road (Highway 120) spanning Yosemite National Park from the west to east gates, rises into the rugged Sierra Nevada high country.

-Summer is the best time to visit, when meadows are laden with colorful wildflowers, pristine lakes are perfect for picnicking beside, and nearby peaks shed enough of their snow blanket to be accessible to hikers and alpine climbers.
+Summer is the best time to drive Tioga Road, when meadows are laden with colorful wildflowers, pristine lakes are perfect for picnicking beside, and nearby peaks shed enough of their snow blanket to be accessible to hikers and alpine climbers.

 Although just about every bend in the road reveals another awesome view, here are three famous stops you won’t want to miss on the eastern section of the road at Tioga Pass.